-In [12], the PSFQ (Pump Slowly, Fetch Quickly) mechanism is proposed for reliable retasking/reprogramming in WSN.
-PSFQ is based on slowly injecting packets into the network, but performing aggressive hop-by-hop recovery in case of packet losses.
+In another recent work [13], the PSFQ (Pump Slowly, Fetch Quickly) mechanism is proposed for reliable retasking/ reprogramming in WSN.
+PSFQ is based on slowly injecting packets into the network, but performing aggressive hop-byhop recovery in case of packet loss.
 The pump operation in PSFQ simply performs controlled flooding and requires each intermediate node to create and maintain a data cache to be used for local loss recovery and in-sequence data delivery.
 Although this is an important transport layer solution for WSN, it is applicable only for strict sensor-to-sensor reliability and for purposes of control and management in the reverse direction from the sink to sensor nodes.
+Event detection/tracking in the forward direction does not require guaranteed end-to-end data delivery as in PSFQ.
+Individual data flows are correlated and loss tolerant to the extent that desired event features are collectively and reliably informed to the sink.
 Hence, the use of PSFQ for the forward direction can lead to a waste of valuable resources.
-In addition to this, PSFQ does not address packet losses due to congestion.
+In addition to this, PSFQ does not address packet loss due to congestion.

-In [10], the Reliable Multi-Segment Transport (RMST) protocol is proposed to address the requirements of reliable data transport in WSN.
-RMST is mainly based on the functionalities provided by directed diffusion [2].
+In [10], the RMST (Reliable Multi-Segment Transport) protocol is proposed to address the requirements of reliable data transport in wireless sensor networks.
+RMST is mainly based on the functionalities provided by directed diffusion [3].
 Furthermore, RMST utilizes in-network caching and provides guaranteed delivery of the data packets generated by the event flows.
-However, event detection/tracking does not require guaranteed end-to-end data delivery since the individual data flows are correlated loss tolerant.
+However, as discussed above, event detection/tracking does not require guaranteed end-to-end data delivery since the individual data flows are correlated loss tolerant.
 Moreover, such guaranteed reliability via in-network caching may bring significant overhead for the sensor networks with power and processing limitations.